Vectorized/solady/README.md

-├─ MerkleProofLib — "Library for verification of Merkle proofs" ├─ SignatureCheckerLib — "Library for verification of ECDSA and ERC1271 signatures" ├─ ECDSA — "Library for verification of ECDSA signatures" ├─ LibSort — "Library for efficient sorting of memory arrays" ├─ LibPRNG — "Library for generating psuedorandom numbers" ├─ Base64 — "Library for Base64 encoding and decoding"
+├─ MerkleProofLib — "Library for verification of Merkle proofs" ├─ SignatureCheckerLib — "Library for verification of ECDSA and ERC1271 signatures" ├─ ECDSA — "Library for verification of ECDSA signatures" ├─ EIP712 — "Contract for EIP-712 typed structured data hashing and signing" ├─ LibSort — "Library for efficient sorting of memory arrays" ├─ LibPRNG — "Library for generating psuedorandom numbers" ├─ Base64 — "Library for Base64 encoding and decoding"